-CT Lung Cancer Screenings detect lung cancer in its earliest stages, when it is most treatable.
+A CT Lung Cancer Screening detects lung cancer in its earliest stages, when it is most treatable.
 Unfortunately, lung cancer has no symptoms in its early stages.
 More than 85 percent of the men and women who are diagnosed are at a late stage, after symptoms occur and when there is very little chance of a cure.
 CT Lung Cancer Screening utilizes a low-dose, non-contrasted computerized tomography (CT) scan that uses X-rays to scan the entire chest in about 5 to 10 seconds during a single breath hold.
 The exam takes approximately 15 minutes to complete.
 Early detection can be life-saving.

-What is the eligibility criteria for Lung Cancer Screening?
+What is the eligibility criteria for CT Lung Cancer Screening?

 - 50-74 years old